 - Searcher Intent: If I type “car” in Google…it doesn’t necessarily mean I want to buy a car.
 The more you get into long-tail queries, the more you can deliver content that matches search intent.

-Click here! – the art of getting attention
+Meta titles and descriptions or the art of getting attention

 Being first on Google doesn’t mean anything if it doesn’t generate traffic.
 We want people to click on your result.
 The good news is that it’s entirely possible to get more clicks than a competitor who is ranking higher than you thanks to various elements that entice visitors to click your link.
 Capturing the visitor’s attention and ensuring them that your content is the one they seek is something SEOs are very sensitive to.